G1OJS/SARK100-Firmware/pages/V03 Overview.md

     - Press Config to toggle between changing frequency and changing output level The range of output powers available is quite limited due to both memory and hardware limitations.

+## Cable Length Measurement
+- To be written

 ## Calculation / function changes
 - DDS is now off in all situations except briefly around measurements and for VFO mode
 - Main warning beeps replaced by morse code: U = uncalibrated, Err = error, SK = done
 - Speeded up non-blocking (& not too important) text messages
 - DDS Gain setting table recalculated to give 10~15dB range in DDS output level setting
 - Revised calibration storage to fit in more calibration points across frequency
+- Removed saving band frequency on band change - saves memory
+- Added short press on config to exit increment setting mode